 SVB and The Housing Market

-I wasn’t going to write about this but… There have been a lot of questions about Silicon Valley Bank (SVB).
+I wasn’t going to write about this, but… There have been a lot of questions about Silicon Valley Bank (SVB).
 Mostly, the questions are about SVB and the housing market.
 Therefore, I feel it’s helpful to address this.

 There is a lot of industry analyst betting against the housing market.
 Unfortunately, they will grab any yarn to knit together a doom-and-gloom click-bait headline.
 Will the collapse of SVB impact the market?
 Surprisingly, the answer is not likely what you think.

-Three reasons why the SVB situation doesn’t affect mortgages.
+There are three reasons why the SVB situation doesn’t affect mortgages.

-First, SVB primarily focuses on providing loans and financial services to technology and innovation companies, rather than individual mortgage borrowers.
+First, SVB primarily focuses on providing loans and financial services to technology and innovation companies rather than individual mortgage borrowers.

 Another reason is that the mortgage industry is regulated separately from the banking industry.
 Again, any issues with SVB would not necessarily impact the mortgage market.